Archdeacon of London: Archdeacons of Charing Cross

 This archdeaconry, comprising the City of Westminster, was created shortly before Klyberg's appointment in June 1989.
 The archdeacon serves directly under the Bishop of London, who takes direct responsibility for the Two Cities area since there is no area bishop.

 On 16 June 2015, it was announced that from 1 January 2016 the Archdeacon of London would take responsibility for the whole Two Cities area; a part-time Associate Archdeacon would also work across both.
 Lain-Priestley was thus collated to the Charing Cross archdeaconry, and became known as the Archdeacon for the Two Cities.
 Lain-Priestley resigned this on 31 December 2018 to become an Adviser to the Bishop of London.

-As Archdeacon of Charing Cross since 2020, Atkinson is archdeacon full-time.
+As Archdeacon of Charing Cross since 2020, Atkinson was archdeacon full-time; in June 2023 it was announced that Atkinson was to become Bishop of Bradwell (an area bishop in the Diocese of Chelmsford) from "autumn" 2023.
+On 8 January 2024, it was announced that Katherine Hedderly was to become Archdeacon of Charing Cross "after Easter"; she was duly collated 15 April 2024.